We offer injectable facial fillers from our clinics in London and Glasgow.

 Hyaluronic acid.
 Our filler of choice

 Hyaluronic acid is a structural molecule found naturally in the skin as well as other connective tissues in the body.
 The benefits of HA over the previous generations of collagen fillers is its ability to provide a longer lasting result as well as a much lower risk of allergic reaction.
-Modern preparations of hyaluronic acid (such as Restylane, Juvederm, Surgiderm), with new cross linking technologies, are now able to provide a result which can last anywhere up to 2 years when the filler is properly injected.
+Modern preparations of hyaluronic acid, with new cross linking technologies, are now able to provide a result which can last anywhere up to 2 years when the filler is properly injected.

 One of the biggest advantages of HA fillers however is that they can be quickly dissolved should the need arise.
 When dealing with cosmetic treatments in the face it is always essential to think of “what happens if things go wrong” and it is absolutely essential to have a get out of jail card.
 Hyaluronic acid gives us that peace of mind.